-If you are worried about decorating or carrying out DIY in your home, contact us for advice first - we're here to help.
+If you are worried about decorating or carrying out DIY in your home, call us for advice first - we're here to help.

 If you think there is damaged or disturbed asbestos in your home, please get in touch.
-For your safety, do not try to remove, break up or clean down the asbestos yourself.
+For your safety, please don't try to remove, break up or clean down the asbestos yourself.
 The law requires that we use licensed contractors to remove this type of waste.